brakf/cdk-custom-resource-workspaces/blogpost.md

 }
 ```

 Next, lets look at the Lamdba function.
-Its basic structure is as follows
+Its basic structure is defined by the *RequestType* of the current request.
+Based on this property, the respective activity is performed.

 ```typescript
 exports.handler = async (event: CloudFormationCustomResourceEvent, context: Context, callback: Callback): Promise<CloudFormationCustomResourceResponse> => {